wetware/casm/specs/pex.md

 Gossiping can be well understood by analogy.
 Imagine a high-school where students talk to each other in the hall whenever they have a break.
 Each student encounters other randomly, and shares the rumour.
 If a new rumour is first told in the morning, by the end of the day, almost every student will have heard about it.

 PeX operates on a similar principle to ensure that information about peers is evenly distributed across nodes.
-Instead of swapping mere rumors, PeX participants exchange *bootstrap records*, containing the address and peer ID of nodes in the network.
+Instead of swapping mere rumors, PeX participants exchange *gossip records*, containing the address and peer ID of nodes in the network.
 PeX gossip shares two noteworthy properties with high-school rumor-mongering:

 1. Gossiped information may be outdated, or even flat-out untrue.
 2. There are redundant exchanges.
 Nodes, like students, do not know *a priori* whether their peers already have the information they are about to share.